Frequently Asked Questions at Walk-in & Urgent Care Clinic in Havertown, PA

 Does AFC Urgent Care do any allergy tests?

 An allergic reaction can happen because of any type of trigger.
 These triggers, however, fall into four different categories: animal dander, dust mites, mold and mildew, and pollen.
 If you experienced any of the above mentioned symptoms, you can find out about the trigger using our allergy test.
-It is a painless skin test that provides answers in just 15 minutes.

 Testing positive in the skin test allows you to learn about your condition and get the allergy treatment you need.
 AFC Urgent Care offers sublingual immunotherapy to effectively reduce your sensitivity to allergens.
 It is approved by the Food and Drug Administration and safe to take with your allergy medications.

 How much do specific vaccines cost?

 The cost of each vaccine is different.
 You will be contacted by our medical team after you submit the Travel Vaccination Questionnaire, and they will let you know the cost of each vaccine.